What’s new in Norton 360 with LifeLock?

 This is an underground online community where criminals can go to buy and sell your personal information.
 Norton 360 has Dark Web Monitoring powered by LifeLock§, where the dark web is monitored for your personal information and notifications are sent if we find your personal information.

 Dark Web Monitoring powered by LifeLock§ shines a light on the dark web, notifying you if your personal information is found.
-Depending on your chosen plan, we can monitor for: your name, driver’s license, SS#, date of birth, mother’s maiden name, address, phone numbers, back accounts, and credit cards.
+Depending on your chosen plan, we can monitor for: your name, driver’s license, SS#, date of birth, mother’s maiden name, address, phone numbers, bank accounts, and credit cards.

 The LifeLock Million Dollar Protection Package††† is available should the unexpected happen and you become a victim of identity theft.
 You will be covered for personal expenses you incur and money stolen as a result of identity theft, up to the limits of your plan.
 We will also provide lawyers and experts, up to $1 million, if needed to help resolve your case.